dhavalbhavsar/vanilla-soft-test/README.md

 4. Run `php artisan key:generate` to generate application key
 5. Run `php artisan api-token:generate` to generate API token and copy the display token or if you want to fetch API token you can run `php artisan api-token:generate --fetch` (Note: We will use these token in API as api_token={{your_api_token}} where we replace  `{{your_api_token}}` with generated token )
 6. Run `php artisan migrate`
+7. Run `php artisan horizon` (For local environment) and for production environment we need to install supervisor.
+For more information please refer to [Horizon](https://laravel.com/docs/8.x/horizon)

 Thats it...
 Run the command `php artisan serve` and cheers